miseEnPlace-i/lapr2/docs/SprintA/FURPS.md

 Interface aesthetics and design - Simple, intuitive and fast.

-Help -
+Help - Service to provide the user help on the application.

 Documentation -

 ## Reliability

 _Refers to the integrity, compliance and interoperability of the software.
 The requirements to be considered are: frequency and severity of failure, possibility of recovery, possibility of prediction, accuracy, average time between failures._

-System running - Under all the
+System running - Under all the optimal circunstances, the system will run continually since the launch.

+Average time between failures -

+Severity of failure -

+Possibility of recovery -

 ## Performance

 _Evaluates the performance requirements of the software, namely: response time, start-up time, recovery time, memory consumption, CPU usage, load capacity and application availability._

-(fill in here )
+Response time -

+Start up time-

+Recovery time -

+Memory consumption -

+CPU usage -

+Load capacity -

+Application availability -

 ## Supportability